tinuva/SDRPlusPlusBrown/docs/tx.md

 Press "SSB trx" to switch to the TRX layout.
 Select "Phone layout" if you prefer some tweaks on Android, such as wider sliders and shorter frequency range selector (the artifact of vertical layout ages).

+Android smartphone users: You must select smaller font in the "Display section" for all controls to fit the screen of your phone.

 TRX layout differs from receiving layout: